 6. Remember, if the condom breaks, slips off the penis, or was not used while intercourse then discusses the possibility of pregnancy or infection with your partner.
-There are so many contraception available to prevent pregnancy and STI's and STD's that can be used after unprotected intercourse to prevent pregnancy.
+There is so many contraception available to prevent pregnancy and STI's and STD's that can be used after unprotected intercourse to prevent pregnancy.

 Understand the reasons behind missed periods while on birth control pills and understand how much delay in periods is normal.
 Also explore your queries regarding Birth control pills like i pill and understand after taking i pill when period will come, through this article.

 In this article, you will learn about the i-pill, the side effects of i-pill, and why i-pill is used apart from being a birth control option.
 You will also get the information about the risks and precautions involved in taking i-pill.
 We are here to respond to all your doubts through this write up.

 In this article, you will read about the male birth control vaselgel and how it is related to male birth control.
 Along with the details, you will also learn about the important facts related to vaselgel.
 We are here to respond to all your doubts through this write up.

 In this article, you will learn what birth control sponge is, how sponges are use and how it is a one of the essential contraceptives for women.
 Moreover, we bring the additional risks and side effects vaginal sponge in this article.

 In this article, you will learn about the signs of ovulation and ovulation symptoms.
 Along with symptoms of ovulation, this write up has also covered how to prevent pregnancy naturally with certain methods.
 You will also get the information about the fertility awareness.
 We are here to respond to all your doubts through this article.